Killian42/QTube/README.md

 ## How to use
 Before using this software, you first need to get a Youtube API key and create a web app to get a client secrets file (that should look like [this](docs/client_secrets_template.json)).
 This [Corey Schafer video](https://www.youtube.com/watch?v=vQQEaSnQ_bs) goes through the process step by step.

-Once that's done, either clone this repository or download the ZIP archive.
-Then, copy and rename the [user parameters template](docs/user_params_template.json) file to *user_params.json*.
+Once that's done, download this project or install the package with [PyPI](https://pypi.org/project/QTube/).
+Then, copy the [user parameters template](docs/user_params_template.json) file to the main QTube directory and rename it to *user_params.json*.
 Modify it so that it fits your needs (more information on how in the [following table](#user-defined-parameters) and in the [examples section](#examples)).

-Verify that you have all of the dependencies installed (see the [requirements](requirements.txt) file).
+Verify that you have all of the dependencies installed (see the [requirements](requirements.txt) file or the [TOML](pyproject.toml) file).

-Finally, execute the [run.py](QTube/run.py) file to start the software.
+Finally, execute the [qtube.py](QTube/scripts/qtube.py) file to start the software, either by running the file directly or by using the CLI ***qtube*** in the main directory.

 I would recommend creating a task to execute the program regularly (like once a day).

-For more versatile uses, you can also use command line arguments with the [run.py](QTube/run.py) file.
+For more versatile uses, you can also use command line arguments with the [qtube.py](QTube/scripts/qtube.py) file.
 Enable this option by setting the parameter `override_json` to *True* in your JSON user parameters file.
 Provided command line arguments will then override what is in your JSON user parameters file.
+This is especially useful to manage different types of videos and put them in dedicated playlists (music playlist, gaming playlist, ect...).

 ### User-defined parameters
 |Parameter|Optional|Description|Possible values|